Suárez gets stoppage-time goal, Uruguay beats Canada 4-3 in shootout for 3rd place in Copa America

 Canada made six changes for its starting semifinal lineup and Uruguay made two.
 Davies, Canada’s top player, entered in the 62nd minute after leaving the semifinal with a leg injury.

+The game was played on the same field where Uruguay players entered the stands and fought with Colombia fans following a 1-0 semifinal loss on Wednesday night.

+This game was much more subdued than the heated semifinal, with an announced attendance of 24,386, compared to more than 70,000 — the overwhelming majority rooting for Colombia — on Wednesday night.

-Uruguay went ahead when Sebastián Cáceres headed a corner kick to Bentancur, who took a touch and spun as Luc de Fougerolles reacted slowly, then kicked the ball over St. Clair for his third international goal and his second of the tournament.
+Uruguay took the lead when Sebastián Cáceres headed a corner kick to Bentancur, who took a touch and spun as Luc de Fougerolles reacted slowly, then kicked the ball over St. Clair for his third international goal and his second of the tournament.

-Canada tied the score 14 minute when Bombito won a header duel with José María Giménez and the ball popped up toward goal, and Koné's bicycle kick went over Rochet for his third international goal.
+Canada tied the score 14 minutes later when Bombito won a header duel with Giménez and the ball popped up toward goal, and Koné's bicycle kick went over Rochet for his third international goal.

 Facundo Pellistri slid the ball past St. Clair in the 23rd minute but was ruled offside.